-We believe in the dignity of all people, especially the chronically homeless with mental illness who have fallen through the safety net and subsist without basic necessities.
+We believe in the dignity of all people, especially those who are chronically homeless living with mental illness, those who have fallen through the safety net and subsist without basic necessities.
 We offer people the opportunity to assist others when the nature of mental illness strips away human dignity, creating a link between those who seek aid and those who are able to provide it.

-Our vision is that all chronically homeless mentally ill individuals living on the streets of Los Angeles be allowed access to basic human services.
+Our vision is that individuals who are chronically homeless living on the streets of Northeast Los Angeles have access to basic human services.
 Our founding principle allows people to receive assistance without meeting any pre-conditions.